sueszli/notionSnapshot/docs/supported blocks.md

 <br>

-this list is based on the [notion snapshot test page](https://sueszli.notion.site/NotionSnapshot-Test-5ab361d19688436fb22f319e84b53a07).
+this list is based on the notion snapshot test page (see: `test.sh`)

 <br>